Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Conclusion

 \section{Conclusion}

-The upper bound of a real log canonical threshold of the stochastic matrix factorization was derived and the asymptotic behavior of the Bayesian generalization error in the topic model was theoretically clarified.
+By using an algebraic and geometrical method, we proved that stochastic matrix factorization (SMF) and latent Dirichlet allocation (LDA) have the same real log canonical threshold (RLCT) and that it is smaller than those of regular statistical models.
+By the result, two important facts were derived.

+First, Bayesian generalization errors of SMF and LDA are smaller than those of regular statistical models, hence LDA and SMF attain the higher generalization performance if Bayesian inference is employed.

+Second, it is well known that RLCTs of learning machines are necessary for the calculation of sBIC \cite{Drton} and analysis of the replica Monte Carlo method \cite{Nagata2008asymptotic}.
+Based on the analytic equivalence, LDA and SMF have the same sBIC and the same replica exchange probability.

+In practical applications, we cannot analytically calculate the posterior distribution.
 Our future work will involve numerical experiments and verifying the behavior of our result when the sample size is finite.